 Looked simple enough.
 Write a mystery novel.
 Hire an agent.
 Get published.
 Find a writer’s retreat in the woods or by the sea, and do nothing but write.
 As it turns out, that’s a fine piece of fiction all by itself.
 Makes you wonder how Hemmingway did it.
 But then, he committed suicide.

-Now, in my sixth year as a professional mystery writer, I’ve written and published three mystery/thrillers with a fourth nearing completion—all part of the ongoing Lance Underphal Mystery series.
+Now, in my eighth year as a professional fiction writer, I’ve written five mystery/thrillers with a sixth nearing completion—the first four books, part of the Lance Underphal Mystery series.
 I’ve yet to hire an agent, which in hindsight is a good thing; and doing nothing but writing in the woods or by the sea remains a pipedream—not sure if we’re talkin’ opium or crack, but a pipedream, nonetheless.

 Readers Have It Easy –

 One of the consequences of writing professionally is the resultant deflowering of my reader naiveté.
 Peeking behind the publishing curtain, one discovers the Wizard of Oz is more humbug than great and powerful—an unfortunate but necessary insight into writing professionally.

 Take it for what it’s worth, once the bestseller illusion evaporates, there’s nothing left but smoke and mirrors.
 Most readers are unaware that “bestseller” statuses are manufactured as a publisher’s promotional tool.
 (Oops . . .
 Ignore that man behind the curtain!)

 The deep dark secret (shhh . . . don’t let this one out of the bag) it’s not about money.
 The true reward is transformational, transcending the mundane capitalist world of fear and greed.
 A writer becomes the djinn, casting magic spells for the enjoyment of readers.

 Taking One for the Team –